Socialsuite

 Socialsuite Icon 6

-The original demo form asked for everything upfront — creating friction that was costing real conversions.
+The original demo form asked for everything upfront, friction that was costing real conversions against the 4.5% target.
 I redesigned it with progressive disclosure: start simple, reveal complexity only when needed.
-This reduced perceived effort while preserving lead quality for the sales team.
+Perceived effort dropped while lead quality held for the sales team.

 Socialsuite conversion-optimized form design